compor/llvm-skeletons/skeleton-opt-pass/README.md

 - `clang -Xclang -load -Xclang [path to plugin]/libLLVMSkeletonOptPass.so foo.c
     -o foo`

 ## Requirements

 - Built and executed with LLVM 3.7.0

+## Notes

+- When the build script uses LLVM's cmake utility functions the `lib` shared library prefix is omitted

 ## TODO